Relief I (Store Ship)

 Aid given in time of need.

-The first Relief, a store ship, was laid down in 1835 at the Philadelphia Navy Yard and launched 14 September 1836.
+The first Relief, a store ship, was laid down in 1835 at the Philadelphia Navy Yard and launched on 14 September 1836.
 Designed by Samuel Humphreys, she was built along merchant vessel lines and included trysail mast and gaffsail on all three masts to enable her to work to windward in strong winds.
-Her bull was pierced for 16 small guns, but she usually carried only four to six 18-pounder and two 12-pounder
+Her hull was pierced for 16 small guns, but she usually carried only four to six 18-pounders and two 12-pounders.

 In early December 1836, Relief, commanded by Lt.
-Thomas A. Dornin, left Philadelphia for Norfolk to join the ships assigned to the United States South Sea Surveying and Exploring Expedition.
-However, that expedition, held up by lack of money, ships, equipment, and trained personnel (and by administrative feuding since its first authorization in 1828) continued to be delayed until the summer of 1838.
+Thomas A. Dornin, left Philadelphia for Norfolk, Virginia, to join the ships assigned to the United States South Sea Surveying and Exploring Expedition.
+However, that expedition, held up by lack of money, ships, equipment, and trained people (and by administrative feuding since its first authorization in 1828) continued to be delayed until the summer of 1838.
 During her 19-month wait, Relief remained at Norfolk or engaged in runs along the east coast.